demidko/lithium-epub-exporter/README.md

 ## Usage

-Enable ADB and connect your Android to your computer.
+Connect your Android to your PC via ADB.

 ```shell
 ./lithium-epub-exporter